Account types you might want to avoid

 Using a Roth IRA for college

-Some people use a Roth IRA to save for college instead of retirement because withdrawals are exempt from penalties when used for pay for qualified education expenses (like tuition, fees, books, and room and board).
+Some people use a Roth IRA to save for college instead of retirement because withdrawals are exempt from penalties when used to pay for qualified education expenses (like tuition, fees, books, and room and board).

 However, when used to pay for college, these withdrawals are not exempt from income tax on earnings unless the account owner is age 59½ or older.**